lariannrupp/Machine_Learning_Algorithmic_Trading_Bot/README.md

 The data undergoes a standard train, fit, predit process with the training window being 6 years, and the testing window being 4 years.

-By default, the app scales X feature with StandardScaler(), but within the app, the user can test out different data scaling methods.
+By default, the app scales X features with StandardScaler(), but within the app, the user can test out different data scaling methods.

 ---